Skarlso/rscrap/README.md

 0,45 * * * * /bin/bash -l -c 'cd /home/<user>/rubyproj/rscrap && bundle exec ruby scripts/reddit.rb'
 ```

-For reddit, I'd recommend a 45 minute refresh rate based on how many subreddits you are following.
+For reddit, I recommend a 45 minute refresh rate based on how many subreddits you are following.
 You don't want to spam yourself too much.
 And the bot does handle bulk updates.

 # URL Shortening option for reddit urls